sszobaer/PharmacyApplicationManagementSystem/README.md

 Make sure the connection string is set up properly to ensure smooth communication between your application and the database.

-iii. **Library Dependencies:**
+### Library Dependencies

 - Ensure you have the [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) developer tools installed.

 ## Features

 Coming Soon

 ## Technology Used